pellepelster/learn.pelle.io/hugo/content/10_basic/30_deployment/vpc.md

 ![Screenshot](http://via.placeholder.com/800x600)

 {{% notice tip %}}
 It is a good habit to always do a `terraform plan` before executing a `terraform apply`.
-Working this way makes it easy to do quick sanity check and spot mistakes that would result in catastropic results when applied.
+Working this way makes it easy to do quick sanity check and spot mistakes that would result in catastrophic results when applied.
 {{% /notice %}}